 Initial application fee of $150.00 will be billed once the application is approved and processed.

-Annual registration fee of $150.00 in order to remain on the published and/or unpublished list.
+Annual registration fee of $150.00 in order to maintain status as a qualified private inspector.

-The Private Inspector List is periodically updated.
-Private Inspectors should inform VDH whenever any of their information changes.
-For a copy of the list, click on this link: Qualified Private Inspectors.
+The Private Inspector Directory is periodically updated.
+Private inspectors should inform VDH whenever any of their information changes.

 Inspection Forms